 If you’re going to spend the money on silk, it’s good to look for the Global Organic Textile Standard (GOTS) label.
 Wild silk (aka Peace or Ahimsa silk) is lower quality and can be hard to find but does not require boiling the larvae.

 Wool is a protein-based fiber, usually sourced from sheep, but sometimes from goats, alpacas, camels, and even rabbits.
 Although wool fibers can be collected without killing the animal, there are still animal welfare considerations – these are particularly well-documented for mohair goats.

-One study estimated that a kilogram of fine-grade wool generates from 7.83 to 18.70 kilograms of CO2 equivalent.
+One study estimated that a kilogram of fine-grade wool generates from 7.83 to 18.70 kilograms of CO2 equivalent (PDF file).
 That’s a much higher climate impact than cotton.
 But the production of wool garments does not require large amounts of chemicals or dyes, and the resulting yarn is easily recycled and biodegradable.

 Especially if you’re avoiding synthetic fabrics, you may find some wool clothing necessary.
 In that case, it’s good to look for certified wool.
 The Responsible Wool Standard (RWS) is one prominent wool certification group; Woolmark and the International Wool Textile Organization (IWTO) are two others.

 Rayon (aka viscose) is made by extracting cellulose from wood using solvents.
 The primary solvent, carbon disulfide, is highly toxic.
 Manufacturers rarely recycle it and often release it into the environment, although better production methods are catching on.
 Some rayon might be made from illegally logged wood.
 Due to its complex manufacturing practice, in the sole qualitative comparison between common textiles, rayon ranked the highest greenhouse gas emissions of any natural fiber.